Heather Cooan

 1. ELIMINATING PROCESSED FOODS

 One of the most common struggles with this diet is cutting out convenience foods.
-Pre-packaged food items are easy to turn to when we’re busy and overloaded with every day demands on our time and resources.
+Pre-packaged food items are easy to turn to when we're busy and overloaded with everyday demands on our time and resources.

-I have two tips to help you avoid giving in to temptation of those shiny packages and glistening drive-thrus.
+I have two tips to help you avoid giving in to the temptation of those shiny packages and glistening drive-thrus.

 MAKE A SHOPPING LIST AND STICK TO IT

-Shopping lists are super important, don’t shop without your list!
-You’ll be beckoned to walk down the cookie aisle as those end-cap Oreo displays look at you with their come hither double stuffed packaging.
+Shopping lists are super important, don't shop without your list!
+You'll be beckoned to walk down the cookie aisle as those end-cap Oreo displays look at you with their come hither double-stuffed packaging.
 If you have a list prepared and you focus on sticking to it then you can survive the siren call of the Oreo.

 DON'T SHOP WHEN YOU'RE HUNGRY